prolenta-insights/Horizon-Ephemeris-Calendar/README.md

 This tool inhabits very simple front end/backend paradigm where the frontend serves as a graphical display for some quite rich backend libraries.
 It is ephemeris style, meaning that one would be able to query the calendar for specific dates or times.
-This calendar then renders that information visible on the graphical display.
+This calendar then renders that information visible upon a graphical display.
 Location data is necessary, of course, to take user’s time zones into account plus the specifics about the diurnal sunrise/sunset data.
 The calendar would by default run like a “clock” but users can query for specific dates and times.
+Above all, this tool is a 13-month lunar calendar, communicating when moon presents as full vs when it presents as otherwise.
+By analyzing, additionally, the season of the upper hemisphere of the Earth (distance ratio between solstices and equinoxes), this calendar reports to us an all-inclusive, percentage-based measure of the earth's tilt in respects to the sun.